Skip to main content Stan Consulting LLC · Marketing Atlas Reference · Quality Score

 Definition.

 Quality Score is a 1-to-10 rating Google Ads assigns to each keyword in a search campaign that estimates how well the keyword, the ad served against it, and the landing page reached after the click match the user's search intent.
-It is calculated from three reported components — expected click-through rate, ad relevance, and landing page experience — and reported per keyword in the Google Ads UI.
-Quality Score is a diagnostic indicator, not the value Google's auction uses; the auction uses a real-time Ad Rank calculation that incorporates the same underlying signals at impression time.
+It is calculated from three claimed components · expected click-through rate, ad relevance, and landing page experience · and claimed per keyword in the Google Ads UI.
+Quality Score is a marketing audit indicator, not the value Google's auction uses; the auction uses a real-time Ad Rank calculation that incorporates the same underlying signals at impression time.

 Section 03 · Why it matters